JosephM101/appdaemon-schedules/README.md

 - Download this repository, and copy the "schedule" folder to "appdaemon/apps".
 - Add your configuration to `apps.yaml` using one of the examples below.

+    This repo is not currently in HACS.
+Maybe a future endeavor?

 ## Example `apps.yaml` configuration
 ```yaml